sneakyx/egroupwareserver_extended/README.md

 This dockerfile builds an eGroupware container and inserts my apps.
 It is based on my egroupware docker image.
 You'll also need a MySQL or MariaDB container for the database.

-## 1.2 Egroupware
+## 1.2 EGroupware
 ### General
-Egroupware is a very powerful open source groupware programm.
+EGroupware is a very powerful open source groupware programm.
 It consists of a calendar app, contacts, infolog, project manager, ticket system and more.
 If you need more information on egroupware, just take a look here: [www.egroupware.org](http://www.egroupware.org) Although this is a unofficial dockerfile, it uses just the official sources!

 ## 1.3 my installed apps
-### ROSInE (Rothaar Systems Open Source Incoive for Egroupware) always the newest version!
+### ROSInE (Rothaar Systems Open Source Incoive for EGroupware) always the newest version!

 This is an application just to write invoices, orders, offers and delivery notes.
 It uses the egroupware addressbook.
 It can easily configurated to assist You with your work.
 It is easy to use and works with HTML5 and CSS3.
 If You need special templates and PHP files, feel free to contact me.